SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 - Project equity
 - Social media praise
 - Business testimonials
-- Money rewards for meeting certain metrics
+- Money rewards for meeting specific metrics
-- Money penalties for falling short of certain metrics
+- Money penalties for falling short of specific metrics
 - Future work and working relationship
 - Autonomy over design decisions
 - Autonomy over choice of future projects

 Many of these motivators work best if they are explicit and well-understood.
 A few of them work better if they are surprises.
 A surprise bonus for a job well done can work wonders.
-Giving someone unexpected public praise for doing well can give a huge motivation and morale boost.
+Giving someone unexpected public praise for doing well can give a considerable motivation and morale boost.

 ---